kckaiwei/TurnMarker/README.md

 If enabled, a chat message will be sent when the turn in combat changes (unless the combatant is hidden in the combat tracker).

 ## Compatibility
-Most recently tested on [Foundry VTT](https://foundryvtt.com/ "Foundry VTT") version 0.5.5 (beta).
+Most recently tested on [Foundry VTT](https://foundryvtt.com/ "Foundry VTT") version 0.6.6.

+I've been developing on it on version 0.7.9, but haven't used it enough to deem it stable.

 ## Feedback
 All feedback and suggestions are welcome.
 Please contact me on Discord (Brunhine#2182).

-Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://gitlab.com/brunhine/foundry-turnmarker/-/issues "Issue Tracker")
+Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/kckaiwei/TurnMarker/issues "Issue Tracker")

 ## Support Development
 Want to help improve the module?
-Send a pull request, or contact me on Discord (Brunhine#2182)
+Send a pull request.

 Want to show support another way?
-Recommend this module to other users and/or consider becoming a patron on [Patreon](https://patreon.com/brunhine "Brunhine's Patreon") or donating through [Ko-Fi](https://ko-fi.com/brunhine)
+Recommend this module to other users.

 ## Licensing
 **Turn Msrker** is a module for [Foundry VTT](https://foundryvtt.com/ "Foundry VTT") by Jeremiah Altepeter and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).